Can saw palmetto extract regrow hair?

 Promising Studies

-A 2002 study published in the Journal of Alternative and Complementary Medicine found that 60% of men with male pattern baldness experienced improved hair growth after using organic saw palmetto extract for several months.
-Another study from 2012, published in Evidence-Based Complementary and Alternative Medicine, reported that a topical saw palmetto product increased hair count by 11.9% after 4 months of use.
+A study from 2002 in the Journal of Alternative and Complementary Medicine found that using organic saw palmetto extract for a few months helped 60% of men with male pattern baldness grow more hair.
+A 2012 study in the journal Evidence-Based Complementary and Alternative Medicine found that a saw palmetto product used on the skin raised the number of hairs by 11.9% after 4 months of use.

 Conflicting Results

-However, not all studies have shown positive results.
-A 2012 review published in the Journal of Clinical and Aesthetic Dermatology concluded that while saw palmetto may have some effect on androgenetic alopecia, more rigorous clinical trials are needed to confirm its efficacy.
+However, not all studies have found good things.
+A review article from 2012 in the Journal of Clinical and Aesthetic Dermatology said that saw palmetto might help with androgenetic alopecia, but that it needs more thorough clinical studies to be sure.

 Ongoing Research